-One of the biggest mistake people make in project management is assuming that it all comes down to hard work.
+One of the biggest mistakes people make in project management is assuming that it all comes down to hard work.

-Hard work is great and all, but if that work isn’t harnessed, prioritized, and organized with a specific goal in mind, all that effort can go to waste.
+Hard work is great, but if that work isn’t harnessed, prioritized, and organized with a specific goal in mind, all that effort can go to waste.

-Enter the task board.
-This is the quickest way to get a complicated, multifaceted project on track.
+This is why you should be using task boards to quickly get a complicated, multifaceted project on track.
 And if you use it correctly, your hard work will result in a job well done.